 Burnt Ash Pond is perhaps the finest pond in the borough from an ecological viewpoint, supporting a good variety of aquatic plants and animals.

-It is also aesthetically pleasing, with its fringing trees and colourful iris beds, and is much loved by residents of the surrounding houses in Melrose Close.
+With its pretty fringing trees and colourful iris beds, it is much loved by local residents.

 The pond is open April-November on the first Sunday of the month, 11am-12 noon.

 Burnt Ash takes its name from the fact that local woods are coppiced for charcoal, which is sold in London.

 Burnt Ash Pond is thought to be an old farm pond.
 It is managed by our nature conservation section, with input from a management committee of local residents and environment groups.

 The pond is fenced; views of the site can be obtained over the fence where the hedge is not too tall and thick.